top of page

 • Adjusting tactics without ego attachment

-Adaptability is strength.
+Adaptability is a form of strength.
 Rigidity invites exploitation.

 Why Bullies Choose Their Targets Carefully